Currently we are seeing people virtually within the state of Michigan.

 For Individual Therapy: At this time we are accepting new clients who are Out of Pocket Pay or have Blue Cross Blue Shield insurance.

-For Relationship Therapy: At this time we are accepting new clients who are Out of Pocket Pay only.
+For Relationship Wellness: At this time we are accepting new clients who are Out of Pocket Pay only.

 Folxs with Out of Pocket Pay will receive a 'Good Faith Estimate' for care.